Amarok24/Amarok24/README.md

 I don't consider myself to be an expert; always learning (and forgetting 😸), trying to keep things simple.

-I'm a long-time GNU/Linux user (nowadays at a lower user level than before, because I have a life, too 😝).<br />I like the 80s and 90s, with special interest in the 𝑨𝑴𝑰𝑮𝑨 500 and SEGA Mega Drive (both sharing the legendary M68k CPU), I also like the old-school feeling when programming in [C99](https://en.wikipedia.org/wiki/C99) (CLI programs).
-But my garden 🌳 is my happy place.
+Long-time GNU/Linux user (nowadays at a lower user level than before, because I have a life, too 😝).<br />I like the 80s and 90s, with special interest in the 𝑨𝑴𝑰𝑮𝑨 500 and SEGA Mega Drive (both sharing the legendary M68k CPU), I also like the old-school feeling when programming in [C99](https://en.wikipedia.org/wiki/C99) (CLI programs), but finding too little time for most hobbies.
+Despite being a geek, my garden 🌳 is my happy place.

 ### My main tools
 [<img src="https://raw.githubusercontent.com/Amarok24/Amarok24/master/devicons/php-elephant.png" alt="PHP" height="40" />](https://en.wikipedia.org/wiki/PHP)